apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 The output of this command provides the status of the command execution and its summary.

-Once, its metadata is collected and stored, it will be used when querying the table.
+Once, table metadata is collected and stored in the Metastore, it will be used when querying the table.
 To ensure that it was used, its info was added to the group scan (`usedMetastore=true` entry in `ParquetGroupScan`):